rocket-pool/docs.rocketpool.net/docs/guides/houston/rpl-withdrawal-address.md

 You can set a seperate withdrawal address for your ETH and [a new one for your RPL](https://rpips.rocketpool.net/RPIPs/RPIP-31) if you wish.
 Your RPL withdrawal address if set will be able to trigger and claim RPL from inflation rewards and will have no effect on ETH consensus rewards or anything related to ETH.
 In this case, your Primary withdrawal address will no longer have any authority over RPL related actions.

 This creates some interesting opportunities where RPL can be trustlessly supplied by an entity to a node operator that does not wish to have exposure to RPL.
 That entity can then claim RPL rewards for putting up the required insurance collateral for the node.
 In other words, this allows different actors to supply each collateral type.
-There is a demand for parties to stake ETH with Rocket Pool without taking a position in RPL.

 ::: warning NOTE